nakagami/nmongo/README.rst

 nmongo
 ==========

-Azure CosmosDB (MongoDB API) client for CPython and MicroPython.
+Azure Cosmos DB for MongoDB client for CPython and MicroPython.

 It has mongo shell like APIs.